 Why?
 Because sizing a tankless water heater is based on 3 things:

-- Temperature of water entering the unit (ground water temp),
+- The temperature of water entering the unit (groundwater temp),

 Also, if this unit is being used as your home's main water heater and is expected to provide hot water to more than the one bathroom, it will be undersized and cannot work as a whole house tankless water heater with only a 3 or 4 GPM rating.
 A whole house application requires a larger unit or ganged multiple units depending on your home's size and location.